rambunction4330/RobotCode2022/motto.md

 > 'We divided instead of multiplying so the units didnt work" - Aids Lampfart
 >
 > "I prefer nano" - Samyul Wiseman
+>
+> "Verbally I think I haven't said too many stupid things... but in the git issues I know I have" - George Jurgiel
+>
+> "This robot is packin'" - George Jurgiel